Why GIVA?

 Market Expansion

 The world’s poorest 10% represent the largest untapped economic constituency in history.
-Institutions that invest in their development today are building the consumer markets, talent pools, and supply chains they will depend upon in the decades ahead.
+Institutions that invest in their development today build the consumer markets, talent pools, and supply chains they will depend upon in the decades ahead.

 05